demisto/content/Packs/jamf/Integrations/JamfProtectEventCollector/README.md

 Use this integration to fetch Audits and Alerts from Jamf Protect as events in XSIAM.
-This integration was integrated and tested with version xx of Jamf Protect Event Collector.

 ## Configure Jamf Protect Event Collector on Cortex XSOAR